danmar/cppcheck/readme.md

 For release builds it is recommended that you use:
 -DUSE_MATCHCOMPILER=ON

+For building the tests use the flag.
+-DBUILD_TESTS=ON

 Using cmake you can generate project files for Visual Studio,XCode,etc.

 #### Building a specific configuration